 When we introduced two new developers to our team who didn’t have previous exposure to Test Driven Development (TDD) or Behaviour Driven Development (BDD) we made a few mistake, the biggest of which was thinking that we could get them up to speed quickly by only working on live projects.
 But learning TDD and BDD (or any other technically challenging skill) when trying to write production-ready code is not a particularly good approach.

 The refactor death spiral: I’m not talking about the all-important refactoring that we embrace; I’m talking about the fact that as technically challenging skills are practiced they reveal new and better ways to approach them.
 Mistakes (a lot) are made along the way and it’s perfectly possible to end up in a never-ending cycle of refactoring the way you do things (such as writing spec tests) and having to revisit all previous code you’ve ever written, when you realise you’ve been testing the wrong things for instance.
 This can suck up so much time that there are very few moments for learning left and eventually you grind to a halt.

 Too much pressure on the learner: the pressure of having to deliver quality code using techniques you’re unfamiliar with can cause a lot of stress/anxiety.
-This stress results in developers becoming frustrated, making mistakes and potentially not putting into practice best practices at all; for example, in order to get things ‘done’ developers write implementation and then tests, resulting in a very slow progress in terms of TDD learning.
+To keep the anxiety at bay, sometimes rx addiction help is sought, but this stress results in developers becoming frustrated, making mistakes and potentially not putting into practice best practices at all; for example, in order to get things ‘done’ developers write implementation and then tests, resulting in a very slow progress in terms of TDD learning.

 Not enough support from mentors: experienced developers, locked into a sprint and needing to get their work done find it difficult to dedicate the necessary mentoring required and those learning find it difficult to ask for help resulting in a big dip in productivity.